 The GATE Model incorporates subjective assessments of known factors in the progression of addiction, on the axes of Genetics, Access, Trauma, and Environment, to create a graphic representation of risk.
 The simple visual style of the GATE Model engages participants, increasing the likelihood that they will maintain their involvement in treatment, as they are given a clear view of the path to recovery from addictive illness.

 Clinicians often contend with constraints of time and resources that allow limited opportunities for exploring treatment options.
-When innovative strategies succeed in carving through bureaucracy, resulting in positive outcomes for clients and their families, it may be more the result of intuition than a formal process.
+When innovative strategies succeed in carving through red tape, resulting in positive outcomes for clients and their families, it may be more the result of intuition than a formal process.
 Unfortunately, the safety concerns inherent in addictive illness narrow the margin of error that exists in planning and executing interventions; we never know when the last relapse might be followed by death, instead of recovery.
-The GATE Model translates a “wild guess” at treatment priorities into an “educated guess.”
+The GATE Model translates the intuition of clinicians into a visual roadmap informing treatment priorities.

 The tragic consequences of addiction are typically more predictable than the optimal interventions in the life of an individual.
 The GATE Model opens a window into options for reducing risk of relapse or progression of addictive illness, advancing the potential for actionable insights that can significantly improve the prognosis..